Rear-Facing Car Seats

 Install infant and convertible seats

-tightly in the vehicle—less than an inch of movement
+tightly in the vehicle—less than an inch of movement at the belt path.

 If using a safety belt to install